Causes of the 1948 Palestinian expulsion and flight: Violence and psychological warfare

 Erskine Childers, while dismissing the fact that Arab leaders instigated the flight on radio broadcasts, points out that Zionist radio broadcasts were designed to demoralize the Arab audience.
 The author cites the fact that rumours were spread by the Israeli forces that they possessed the atomic bomb.
 Historian Rashid Khalidi similarly points to what he describes as the Zionist "psychological offensive" which was highlighted by, though not limited to, radio messages warning the Arabs of diseases, the ineffectiveness of armed resistance and the incompetence of their leaders.

 According to historian Ilan Pappé, the Haganah engaged in what it called "violent reconnaissance", in which "[s]pecial units of the Haganah would enter villages looking for 'infiltrators' ... and distribute leaflets warning the people against cooperating with the Arab Liberation Army.
 Any resistance to such an incursion usually ended with the Jewish troops firing at random and killing several villagers."
 Khalidi mentions "repeated and merciless raids against sleeping villages carried out in conformity with plan C", i.e. in the period before April 1948.

 Various authors give examples of instigation of whisper campaigns.
 Childers cites the fact that rumours were spread by the Israeli forces that they possessed the atomic bomb.
 Morris cites Yigal Allon, the Palmach commander, describing such a campaign: "I gathered the Jewish mukhtars, who had ties with the different Arab villages, and I asked them to whisper in the ears of several Arabs that giant Jewish reinforcements had reached the Galilee and were about to clean out the villages of the Hula, [and] to advise them, as friends, to flee while they could.
 And the rumour spread throughout the Hula that the time had come to flee.
 The flight encompassed tens of thousands.
 The stratagem fully achieved its objective."

 Shelling of civilians

 Khalidi illustrates the psychological warfare of the Haganah by the use of the Davidka mortar.
-He writes that it was a "favorite weapon of the Zionists", which they used against civilians: "the Davidka tossed a shell containing 60 lbs. of TNT usually into crowded built-up civilian quarters where the noise and blast maddened women and children into a frenzy of fear and panic."
+He writes that it was a "the Zionists favorite weapon", which they used against civilians: "the Davidka tossed a shell containing 60 lbs. of TNT usually into crowded built-up civilian quarters where the noise and blast maddened women and children into a frenzy of fear and panic."

 Various authors mention specific cases in which the Yishuv engaged in shelling of civilians: